MarcusJohnson91/FoundationIO/README.md

 * A UUID is most significant byte first for each section.
 * A GUID is least significant byte first for each section, except the last 6 bytes which are most significant.

-* GUUIDTypes: BinaryUUID, BinaryGUID, UUIDString, GUIDString
+* `GUUIDTypes`: BinaryUUID, BinaryGUID, UUIDString, GUIDString

 `ReadGUUID`:  Reads a GUUID of GUUIDType from the BitBuffer, and returns a pointer to the new GUUID.